shivaacharjee/sailenseo/Readme.txt

 Search engine optimisation tool to get more visibility and optimise content to display it as rich object using Rich snippets, open graph, TwitterCards

 == Description ==

-Sailenseo makes use of  Rich Snippets, Open Graph , Twitter Cards for better performance -For undestanding better please refer to FAQ section.
-You will get exctly know how this plugin helpful for you.
+* For undestanding better please refer to FAQ section.
+You will  exctly know how this plugin would be so helpful for you.

+Sailenseo makes use of  Rich Snippets, Open Graph , Twitter Cards for better performance

 Since this plugin make use of Rich Snippets, Open Graph, Twitter Cards so let see what are these

  What is Open Graph?